 After retirement then an attempted comeback with spells at non-league Chelmsford City, Brentwood Town and Barnet Greaves finally hung up his boots for good.
 For Chelsea, Spurs and West Ham he scored 357 league goals in 517 appearances, a record that stands alongside the very best.

 After a long battle with alcoholism and divorce from Irene (they were apart for barely a year before realising they ‘couldn’t live without each other’) Jimmy came back as a television star, entertaining audiences as half of the much loved ‘Saint & Greavesie’ double act with Ian St John.

 Jimmy suffered a stroke in 2015 which left him wheelchair-bound and he later remarried Irene in a quiet ceremony.
 He passed away in September 2021 on the day Spurs and Chelsea, two of his former teams, met at the Tottenham Hotspur stadium.

 Jimmy Greaves has to be included in any discussions on England’s greatest goalscorer.
 Neither particularly good in the air nor with an intimidating physical presence he scored his goals through tremendous anticipation, the ability to escape from his marker and deadly finishing.

-Players like him don’t come around very often and those lucky enough to have seen him play will no doubt agree – he was one of the very best.
+Players like him don’t come around very often and those lucky enough to have seen him play will no doubt agree – he was one of, if not the, very best.